≡ Menu

 • Your travel history,

-It’s pretty much impossible to know what kind of “rate” you might be able to qualify for without first speaking with you directly for a few moments.
-This then just leaves us with one final topic that we would like to take a moment and discuss with you before we end this article, which is…
+Or any dangerous hobbies you would like to participate in.
+Not to mention whether or not you use any tobacco or nicotine products either.
+This is why, knowing what kind of “rate” you might qualify for is impossible without first speaking with you directly for a few moments.
+This leaves us with one final topic that we would like to discuss with you before we end this article:

-What can I do to help ensure that I get the “best life insurance” for me?
+How can I help ensure I get the “best life insurance” for me?

 In our experience here at IBUSA, what we have found that works best for folks who have been diagnosed with a pre-existing medical condition where the “severity” of the condition is often “subjective” is for the applicant to make sure that they first find a true-life insurance professional who will work as an advocate for you.
+Such an agent will be able to guide you through the application process and be perfectly “frank” with you about what options may or may not be possible.

 From there…

-You’ll also want to make sure that the very same agent you have chosen has access to dozens of different life insurance companies because after all, it really doesn’t matter how “great” of a life insurance agent you might have if they don’t have access to the “best” life insurance policy for you!
+You’ll also want to make sure that the very same agent you have chosen has access to dozens of different life insurance companies because, after all, it really doesn’t matter how “great” of a life insurance agent you might have if they don’t have access to the “best” life insurance policy for you!
 Now, does it?

 No, probably not.
-But what we can tell you is that in addition to offering a wide variety of different term and whole life insurance policies, IBUSA has also worked very hard to establish relationships with many of the Best Final Expense Insurance Companies as well so that in the event that someone isn’t able to qualify for a traditional life insurance policy, chances are there may be some other “type” of product that you CAN qualify for.
+But what we can tell you is that in addition to offering a wide variety of different term and whole life insurance policies, IBUSA has also worked very hard to establish relationships with many of the Best Final Expense Insurance Companies as well so that if someone isn’t able to qualify for a traditional life insurance policy, chances are there may be some other “type” of product that you CAN qualify for.

 0 comments… add one